shoeffner/mthesis/assets/gen_files/table-pipeline-times.md

-Table: Accumulated computation times per pipeline configuration, measured on the pexels dataset.
+Table: Accumulated computation times per pipeline configuration.;;Accumulated computation times per pipeline configuration, measured on the pexels dataset.
 The `SourceCapture` step is excluded.
 The other steps are `FaceLandmarks` (F), `HeadPoseEstimation` (H), `PupilLocalization` (P), `EyeLike` (E), `GazePointCalculation` (G), and `GazeCapture` (C).
 All values